matthewcrowley/swe3643-project/README.md

 To clone the repository to your machine, press the green "Code" button on the top right of the repository, and then copy the link to your clipboard.
 ![RepoCloneImage](README.assets/RepoCloneImage.PNG) <br>
 <br>**2.
 Open your command line / terminal.**<br><br>
 On Windows, open the "Start" menu and type `cmd` and click "Command Prompt".
-If you are on Mac, click the Launchpad icon in the Dock, type `Terminal` and click "Terminal".
+If you are on Mac, click the Launchpad icon in the Dock, type `Terminal` and click "Terminal".<br>
 ![CommandLineImage](README.assets/CommandLineImage.PNG) <br>
 <br>**3.
 Direct to a chosen directory.**<br><br>
 You want to choose where you want to place your cloned repository.
 To direct to any given directory, use the `cd` command, followed by the name of the directory.
-You can choose any directory for this, but I wanted to place the cloned repository in my Downloads folder, so my command was `cd Downloads`.
+You can choose any directory for this, but I wanted to place the cloned repository in my Downloads folder, so my command was `cd Downloads`.<br>
 ![CommandLineDownloadsImage](README.assets/CommandLineDownloadsImage.PNG) <br>
 <br>**4.
 Clone the repository.**<br><br>
 Once you have directed to your chosen directory, use the `git clone` command followed by the URL of the repository.
 For example, my command for cloning this repository to my machine was `git clone https://github.com/matthewcrowley/swe3643-project.git`.